-Skateboarders have envisioned a ramp at the Park since the Park’s inception.
+Skateboarders have visualized a ramp at the Park since the Park’s inception.
 Through the efforts of a number of volunteers spearheaded by Richard Barnick of Tsunami Surf and Sport, the first ramp was built in 2006.
-The current ramp, located just a short walk past the Park barn, is a large wooden half-pipe.
+The current ramp, located in Kimtu, is a large wooden half-pipe.
 The pipe is 22 feet wide, 40 feet long and 4 feet high, with an 8 foot transition.
 It is open to the public during the Park’s open hours.
+The ramp is located in the Kimtu area of the park.

 It is important to note that skateboarding, according to a California law passed in 1998, is an inherently “Hazardous Recreational Activity” (HRA).
 We therefore urge that all parents supervise their children closely at the ramp and that all ramp users follow these safety regulations, which are also posted at the ramp: